Self-hosted WordPress.

 Premium themes and plugins (optional)

-• Premium themes or theme upgrades: The most popular themes out there are free.
-However, they do offer premium upgrades to unlock more designs or more features.
+• Premium themes: The most popular themes out there are free.
+However, even those often offer premium upgrades to unlock more designs or more features.
 Prices usually range from $30 to $100 as a one-time fee or annual subscription.

-• Premium plugins: Add specialized functionality to your site, such as advanced SEO tools, ecommerce payments, or membership systems.
+• Premium plugins: Those add specialized functionality to your site, such as advanced SEO tools, additional payment methods (for ecommerce stores), or membership systems.
 Costs vary widely, from $15 to several hundred dollars, depending on the plugin.

 Summary of costs